Nursing Accreditation & History

 In 1985, Eastern started the transition program for LPN’s.
 In 1992, Eastern added a transition program for LPN’s at the Idabel campus via Interactive Television.
 In 2001, Eastern admitted sophomore level classes via ITV at the McAlester Branch Campus for one year.
 In 2007, Eastern re-opened the McAlester Branch Campus for sophomore level students and added freshman level courses via ITV at the Idabel Campus with qualified full-time faculty.

 The Associate Degree Nursing program at Eastern Oklahoma State College was accredited initially by the Oklahoma Board of Nursing in 1971 and the National League for Nursing in 1974.
-The school has maintained both OBN and NLN accreditation since that time.
+The school has maintained both OBN and ACEN accreditation since that time.
 Eastern has been a stable force in educating nurses having over 1000 graduates since 1973.

 Philosophy and Objectives